1. Have something to say.

 If you don't have something to say about the topic on which you are writing, you need to read the source again, do research, discuss with peers, and draft until you do.
 Clichés and recycled ideas are boring.
 Assertions that are not supported are suspect.
 Know what you are talking about and never assume that the reader will not know more than you.
 We are drawn to what is unique; find an angle and develop it.

 Empty introductory sentences are unnecessary; they interrupt the flow of thought and can be very frustrating for the reader.
+Long convoluted sentences diffuse your ideas; the thread of a thought is easily lost.
 State what you mean to say directly and in an active voice.
 There should be no unnecessary words and no unnecessary thoughts to distract the reader from the point you are making.
 Make every word tell.

 3. Every sentence should contain information that advances your story.